chef-boneyard/chef-web-docs-2016/release_chef_11-4/source/essentials_cookbook_recipes.rst

 * Using ``Chef::Application.fatal!`` to log a fatal message to the logger and ``STDERR``
 * Using an :doc:`exception handler </essentials_handlers>`

-The following sections show various approaches to ending a |chef| run.
+The following sections show various approaches to ending a |chef client| run.

 Return Keyword
 +++++++++++++++++++++++++++++++++++++++++++++++++++++